Chewposhi/Information-Retrieval/README.md

-# Information Retrieval
+# Information Retrieval Project
-Movie Recommendation website
-Search based on keywords -> description, title Classification on reviews taken from imdb api
+## What is out system about?
+This is a movie recommendation website that has the following features
+- Basic movie title query
+- Fuzzy query with dynamic freedom
+- Auto complete query
+- Result filtering based on genre
+- Result sorting
+- More like this recommendation
+- desc2movie, comvert a user provided description to movie result

 Search/Home page
 - displays some movies tiles